Ras Baraka: Budget deficit and state oversight

-Model Neighborhoods
+Housing

 In 2014, Baraka initiated a program, called Model Neighborhoods, intended to take a comprehensive approach to addressing the factors causing troubled neighborhoods.

-Valentine's Day lot sales

 In 2014, the city initiated a Valentine's Day building lot sale in which married couples could purchase housing plots in the city for $1,000, provided they built a house on the lot within 18 months.
 Nearly 100 plots were sold; as of 2015, few had been built on, due to insufficient financing.

-Campaign financing irregularities accusation
+Campaign financing violations

 In November 2017, Baraka and his campaign treasurer were issued a 28-count complaint by the New Jersey Election Law Enforcement Commission, alleging they violated campaign finance rules in the 2014 mayoral election, mainly for failure to fully disclose the source of $396,000 in campaign donations in the expensive and tightly contested campaign.

+Kailaasa scam

+In March 2023, Baraka invited supposed representatives of Kailaasa, a self-proclaimed micronation, to Newark's City Hall to enter a "cultural trade agreement" and become sister cities.
+Kailasa is a self-proclaimed island micronation (in its own words, a "Revival of the Ancient Enlightened Hindu Civilizational Nation") off the coast of Ecuador.
+The island had been purchased by Swami Nithyananda, a self-proclaimed "godman" and ashram founder often referred to as a scam artist.
+NBC reported that Baraka, along with the municipal council, was duped by Nithyananda and his "fake country".

+City officials, including Baraka, took photos and signed documents to make Newark a "sister city" with Kailaasa.
+Baraka was not aware of the scam until after an official ceremony had been held.
+Newark City Hall called the scam a "regrettable incident," a council member referred to it as an "oversight," and Newark residents expressed embarrassment that city officials did not bother to perform a basic Google search to determine whether "Kailasa" was a real country or city.